williamfiset/FastJavaIO/README.md

-# InputReader
+# FastJavaIO

+**FastJavaIO** is a lightweight, dependency-free Java library for reading input *fast*.
+Its core is the `InputReader` class, a drop-in alternative to `java.util.Scanner` and `BufferedReader` that parses bytes directly off the stream to read integers, longs, doubles, strings, lines, arrays, and matrices many orders of magnitude faster.

+### What problem does it solve?

+Java's built-in I/O classes are convenient but slow. `java.util.Scanner` relies on regular expressions and is notoriously sluggish on large inputs, and even a hand-rolled `BufferedReader` still pays the cost of allocating `String`s and tokenizing them before you can parse a number.
+When a program needs to read tens of thousands — or millions — of values, this overhead dominates the runtime.

+This becomes painfully obvious in **competitive programming** (Codeforces, Kattis, ICPC, Google Code Jam, etc.), where solutions are judged against strict time limits and a correct algorithm can still time out purely because of slow input parsing.
+FastJavaIO was built to make that bottleneck disappear so you can spend your time budget on the actual problem.

+### How it achieves this

+Instead of reading characters, building `String` tokens, and then parsing them, `InputReader` works on a raw byte buffer:

+- Bytes are pulled from the underlying `InputStream` in large chunks (a 64&nbsp;KB buffer by default) to minimize system calls.
+- Numbers are parsed digit-by-digit straight from the buffer, avoiding intermediate `String` allocation and regex matching entirely.
+- An optional `nextDoubleFast()` trades a tiny amount of precision for roughly 3x faster double parsing.
+- Helpers read whole arrays and matrices in a single call, with both 0-based and 1-based variants.

+### Benchmark

-The InputReader provides a way to read data from an input stream (like java.util.Scanner) but many orders of magnitude faster.
-Below is a graph outlining the speed differences between this InputReader verses using a BufferedReader (the Java Scanner was too slow to make it on the graph).
-To get started using the InputReader look at the examples below on how to read various types of data from an input stream.
+The graph below shows the read-speed difference between `InputReader` and a `BufferedReader` (`java.util.Scanner` was too slow to even make it onto the chart).
+Check out the [examples](#examples) below to get started reading various types of data from an input stream.

 ![Graph](https://raw.githubusercontent.com/williamfiset/FastJavaIO/master/images/graph.png)